-Beneath the umbrella of Dover Big Local, Together4Dover is an initiative that works closely with organisations such as Kent County Council, Dover District Council and Porchlight to provide essential services to the community’s most vulnerable members.
+Beneath the umbrella of Dover Big Local, Together4Dover is an initiative that works closely with organisations such as Kent County Council, Dover District Council and Porchlight and, during the Covid 19 emergency, provided essential services to the community’s most vulnerable members.
 Direct action offered during the first lockdown by Together4Dover’s volunteers included the collection and delivery of essential shopping (up to the value of £30, for which the recipient is expected to pay) and prescriptions.
 In addition, Together4Dover co-ordinated referrals for Food Support or Laundry Services from authorised bodies such as Dover District Council and Kent County Council Community Wardens.
 Together4Dover’s volunteers are issued with ID-issued and operate in and around Dover Town to deliver help in the community to those that need it.

 As restrictions have been lifted and shielding has come to an end, services have been suspended from 12th April 2021.
 Together4Dover has worked to ensure all our regular service users are now able to access services they need themselves or through partner organisations.